ihar-kahadouski/dev-guide/rerun.md

 ### Step types (without children)

 System tries to find item with the same name, set of parameters and under the same path.
-If such item found, retry created.
+If such item found, retry of the item created.
 If not - new item will be created.

 ## Example